ZolisaSilolo/Simple-AWS-Fraud-Detection-Pipeline/AWS Fraud Detection System Docs/Integrating  the missing Lambda functions.md

     PartitionKey=partition_key
 )

 This uses the transactionId (if present in the incoming data) as the partition key.
-Provide a default if it's missing.
+Provide a default if it’s missing.
 This is a basic example; more sophisticated key generation strategies might be beneficial.

+Model Endpoint Name

-Model Endpoint Name: I recommend passing the SageMaker endpoint name to the PredictionLambda via environment variables.
+I recommend passing the SageMaker endpoint name to the PredictionLambda via environment variables.
 This promotes better decoupling and makes the Lambda function more reusable.

-Deployment & Testing:
+Deployment & Testing

 After deploying this updated template, test the pipeline by sending transaction data to the API Gateway endpoint.
 Monitor CloudWatch logs for all Lambda functions to debug any issues.
 Ensure data is flowing through Kinesis, predictions are being made, and responses are being handled correctly.
 Verify DynamoDB entries and SNS alerts for fraudulent transactions.

 This revised solution provides a more complete and robust fraud detection pipeline.
-Remember to replace placeholder values (like prediction.handler and the model's output format) with your specific implementation details.
+Remember to replace placeholder values (like prediction.handler and the model’s output format) with your specific implementation details.
 Consider adding more advanced error handling and security measures as you move towards production.